dandersonw/ai2-blog-post/es-plugin/post.md

 so we hand crafted one that did a serviceable job.
 About six months ago we embarked on an effort to improve search relevance but encountered difficulty making the changes we wanted with the functionality available out of the box in Elasticsearch.
+Out of the box
+Elasticsearch doesn't provide support for expressing complicated models, or for an easy model training workflow.
-We therefore developed a plugin to extend that functionality to include a more normalized machine learning environment.
+We therefore developed a plugin to extend that functionality to include a more normalized machine learning environment, i.e. evaluating arbitrary models on features from feature templates and featurizing training datasets for training without a cluster.

 # The Problem